 All admitted applicants are required to schedule an initial entrance interview with the Director of Financial Aid.
-This interview will occur in conjunction with the Orientation Day in May.
+This interview will occur in conjunction with Orientation Day.
 All admitted applicants will be notified by email to schedule this appointment.
 For more information, see the Financial Aid section of this handbook.